helm/charts/incubator/kubeless/README.md

 ## Kafka Trigger

-Kubeless supports triggering functions via kafka events.
+Kubeless supports triggering functions via Kafka events.
 More info here: https://kubeless.io/docs/use-existing-kafka/.
-To support this `rbac.create: true`, `kafkaTrigger.enabled: true`, `kafkaTrigger.env.kafkaBrokers: <your_kafka_brokers>` must be set.
+An existing Kafka cluster needs to be accessible to kubeless -- if you like, you may look into setting Kafka up via the [Kafka chart](https://github.com/kubernetes/charts/tree/master/incubator/kafka).
+Once Kafka is running, to enable the Kafka trigger you must congifure the following values: `rbac.create: true`, `kafkaTrigger.enabled: true`, `kafkaTrigger.env.kafkaBrokers: <your_kafka_brokers>`.

 ## Configuration